nlesc-eTAOC/pyTAMS/docs/index.rst

 systems.
 In particular, TAMS can be used to evaluate the transition probability between two stable states of a multi-stable system.
-`pyTAMS` was developed to specifically handle (computationally) expensive stochastic models, where advancing the model can take hours to days on supercomputers and using a naive Monte-Carlo approach is impractical.
+`pyTAMS` was developed to specifically handle (computationally) expensive stochastic models, where integrating the model can take hours to days on supercomputers and using a naive Monte-Carlo approach is impractical.

 Installation: